If you’ve recently been invited to a Hawaiian or beach themed party then a bit of background may come in handy to get you into the vibe…

 The Kiko ranges in length from 12ft to 18 ft and requires enormous skill to maneuver.
 Whilst the Alaia board is around 9 ft long and also requires great skill to ride and master.

 The most skilled surfers were often of the upper class and pastors, these included chiefs and warriors who surfed amongst the best waves on Hawaii’s islands.
 These upper-class Hawaiians gained respect through their enduring ability to master the huge waves.

-Although these days, surfing is associated with warm ocean beaches of the U.S. in California, Hawaii, and Australia, surfers don’t only limit themselves to warmer locations.
+Surfing is associated with warm ocean beaches of the U.S. in California, Hawaii, and Australia, but surfers don’t only limit themselves to warmer locations.
 They’ve been known to dust a foot of snow off their surfboards to chase waves off the coast of Antarctica!
 They even trek through jungles to the remote beaches in Southeast Asia.
 Sharing the ocean with great white sharks in South Africa and even riding the “silver dragon,” the giant tidal bore of China’s Qiantang River.
 So, in conclusion, they can be quite a hardcore bunch!